Multijunction PV Team

 SUGAYA Takeyoshi

 Multijunction SCs featuring multiple combined cells are extremely efficient, but they have not been widely adopted due to restrictive manufacturing costs.
-Our HVPE and smart stack technologies realize the low-cost manufacturing of multijunction SCs at an unprecedented level worldwide.
-We will further refine these technologies and bring them to practical implementations.
+Our Hydride Vapor Phase Epitaxy (HVPE) and smart stack technologies realize the low-cost manufacturing of multijunction SCs at an unprecedented level worldwide.
+We will further refine these technologies and introduce practical implementations.

 Members